Friday, June 2, 2023

 1. Teams must be all one gender.

 2. Athletes may be members of only one softball team.

 3. Age divisions for each team shall be determined by the age of the youngest player on the roster.

 4. Team rosters shall be limited to a maximum of 20 players.
 All registration and team rules apply to non-playing coaches, captains and bench personnel.
 Each softball team is designated to represent an NSGA qualifying state.
-The 2013 rules state that there is no longer a limit to the number of our-of-state players allowed on the team but the team will be allowed to change only 5 people on their roster for competition at the Nationals.

 1. Teams will play a single round robin tournament within their age group.
 Medals will be determined by the won/loss record in games played only within the same age group.
 In the event of a tie in the won/loss record in the same age group, the medals will be determined by the following factors applied in the following order: 1.)
 Fewest runs allowed in all games in the same age group, and 2.) largest run margin in all games in the same age group.
 Note: If two Iowa-based teams have the same won/loss record, medals will be determined based on the head-to-head game.

 2. ISG reserves the right to change the tournament format for any age division based on entry numbers, space restrictions, or other circumstances.

 CLICK HERE for the 2023 Iowa Senior Games softball schedule once available

 1. Amateur Softball Association rules will apply except as noted below.
 For a copy of these rules, write or call: ASA 2801 NE 50th Street Oklahoma City, OK 73111 (405) 424-5266.